 It takes a lot of planning and coordination to align project team members, stakeholders, and, if you work in an agency setting, clients.
+Let's talk about some strategies to set yourself and your team up for success.

 What Are Project Management Strategies?

-6 Project Management Strategies For Project Success
+15 Project Management Strategies For Project Success

-1. Choosing the right methodology
+1. Choose the right methodology

 - The project team’s roles and skill sets